joe7575/tubelib_addons1/README.md

 The Reformer is able to generate one Bio Fuel item every 6 seconds from 4 Bio Gas items.
 This Bio Fuel is needed by Quarry and Harvester.

+## Funnel
+The Funnel collects dropped items and stores them in its inventory.
+Items are sucked up when they are dropped on top of the funnel node.
+You need a Tubelib Pusher to send items through tubes.

 Browse on: ![GitHub](https://github.com/joe7575/tubelib_addons1)